 Green Language is exhibited in the Shipping Container, East Yard, Folkestone Harbour Arm and is free to visit for the duration of SALT Festival (20 – 22 September) from 11am til 5pm.

 Thanks to Folkestone Downs Ranger Alfie Gay and the White Cliffs Countryside Partnership for their assistance in species identification, by sight and by sound!

 Technology For Talking is a short animated film by director Jemima Hughes about Alternative or Augmentative Communication (AAC) – technology that gives disabled people a voice.
 The film was commissioned by the BBC for their BBC Ideas platform’s ‘Rethinking Disability’ strand, and is available to watch here.

 The score uses ‘softsynth’ sounds to reflect both the technological subject matter and the 70s/80s retro visual aesthetic of the film, and accompanies Jemima’s own narration using AAC.

-Starling Broadcast is a sound recording of electroacoustic music utilising field recordings, improvised digital manipulation and synthesis.
+Starling Broadcast is an electroacoustic composition utilising field recordings, improvised digital manipulation and synthesis.

 The field recordings, made over three subsequent dusk evenings in late November 2018, capture the sound of starlings roosting beneath the Folkestone Harbour’s 1930s swing bridge.

 The rich and textural bird song is explored through musique concrète and ecoacoustic compositional techniques, including varispeed, delay and spatial effects, filtering and pitch tracking algorithms: where select frequencies are converted into synthesized sound.